 Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 • The word ‘Asana’ is etymologically derived from the Sanskrit root ‘as’, which means to sit.

-• Monier Williams has given a fairly long list of meanings associated with the word ‘Asana’: ‘to be present; to exist; to inhabit; dwell in; to make one abode in….; to sit quietly, abide, to continue in any situation.
+• Monier Williams has given a relatively long list of meanings associated with the word ‘Asana’: ‘to be present; to exist; to inhabit; dwell in; to make one abode in….; to sit quietly, abide, to continue in any situation.

+Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks